ManuelPanora1/VolatilityArbitrage/README.txt

 Some definitions:

 Implied Volatility: When using the BS model, we plug in the current stock price and the current option price.
 We then solve for the volatility and this is the implied volatility

+Garch:

+Choices:
+The hidden dimension size for the LSTM was initially chosen to be 32, but later changed When implementing the LSTM the final 200 entries were used for testing while the initial 3271 entries were used for training